Enrique Tarrio, ex-Proud Boys leader, gets 22 years for US Capitol riot

 Many were motivated by the false claim put forward by Trump and his allies that the vote had been “stolen” from the Republican leader.

+“I am not a political zealot.
+Inflicting harm or changing the results of the election was not my goal,” Tarrio said ahead of his sentencing.

+He asked the court for “mercy”, saying: “I ask you that you not take my 40s from me.”

-Tarrio’s sentence comes after three fellow Proud Boys members, who also were found guilty of the rarely used sedition charge this year, were sentenced last week to prison terms ranging from 15 to 18 years.
+Tarrio’s sentence comes after three fellow Proud Boys members, who also were found guilty of the rarely used seditious conspiracy charge this year, were sentenced last week to prison terms ranging from 15 to 18 years.

 Another group member who was not convicted of seditious conspiracy was sentenced to 10 years in prison on Friday.